 What is Log-Normal Distribution?

-A log-normal distribution is continuous distribution of random variables whose logarithms are distributed normally, in other words, the lognormal distribution is generated by the function of ex, where x (random variable) is supposed to be normally distributed.
+A log-normal distribution is a continuous distribution of random variables whose logarithms are distributed normally, in other words, the lognormal distribution is generated by the function of ex, where x (random variable) is supposed to be normally distributed.
 In the natural logarithm of ex is the x, the logarithms of lognormally distributed random variables are normally distributed.

 A variable X is normally distributed if Y = ln(X), where ln is the natural logarithm.

 - Y= ex

 - Let’s assume a natural logarithm on both sides.

 - lnY = ln ex which results into lnY = x

 Therefore, we can say, if X being a random variable has normal distribution then Y has a lognormal distribution.